-We recognized revenue in accordance with FASB ASC Topic 606: Revenue from Contracts with Customers and its related amendments, (referred to, collectively, as "ASC 606").
+We recognize revenue in accordance with FASB ASC Topic 606: Revenue from Contracts with Customers and its related amendments, (referred to, collectively, as "ASC 606").
 For new equipment and modernization contracts, equipment and installation are typically procured in a single contract providing the customer with a complete installed elevator or escalator unit.
 The combination of equipment and installation promises are typically a single performance obligation.
 For these performance obligations, revenue is recognized over time using costs incurred to date relative to total estimated costs at completion to measure progress.
 Contract costs are usually incurred over a period of time, which can be several years, and the estimation of these costs requires management's judgment.
 Contract costs included in the calculation are comprised of labor, materials, subcontractors' costs or other direct costs and indirect costs, which include indirect labor costs.

 The long-term nature of the contracts, the complexity of the products and the scale of the projects can affect our ability to estimate costs precisely.
-We review cost estimates on significant new equipment and modernization contracts on a quarterly basis and, for others, no less frequently than annually or when circumstances change and warrant a modification to a previous estimate.
+In developing our cost estimates, we utilize a combination of our historical costs experience and expected costs considering current circumstances.
+We review cost estimates for modification on significant new equipment and modernization contracts on a quarterly basis and when circumstances change, and for others, no less frequently than annually or when circumstances change and warrant a modification to a previous estimate.
 We record changes in contract estimates using the cumulative catch-up method and we review changes in contract estimates for their impact on net sales or operating profit in the Consolidated Financial Statements.
 Modifications are recognized as a cumulative catch-up or treated as a separate accounting contract if the modification adds distinct goods or services and the modification is priced at its stand-alone selling price.